Did you know that your CPR certification needs to be updated and renewed regularly?

-Many people complain about how CPR keeps on changing and how they have to come in and pay for new classes all the time.
-The ARC is adamant about updating your CPR skills because the concepts and physical components of CPR continue to evolve up to this day.
+Many people are complaining about how CPR keeps on changing and how they have to come in and pay for new classes all the time.
+The reason why the ARC is adamant on updating your CPR skills is that the concepts and physical components of CPR continue to evolve up to this day.
 What might work before might change over time?

 CPR refresher courses is not a ‘racket’ to get your money.

 CPR as Part of Work Requirement